 We believe the Lord’s Supper is a sacrament to be observed by the Church today, a way we experience God’s grace tangibly, though not a requisite to salvation or church membership.
 We believe that Communion is an outward sign or symbol of the broken body and shed blood of Jesus Christ.
 While we do not believe that the bread and juice literally turn into the actual flesh and blood of Christ, we do believe that in Communion we experience the very real presence and grace of Jesus Christ with us.

 Satan and demons exist.
 They were defeated through the cross but will not be destroyed until the Second Coming.
 Believers have authority in Jesus’ name over demonic powers.
 Believers may be oppressed by demons but not possessed.
 Prayer is essential for the Church.

 Women in Ministry

 God has established authority in the home based on gender, but He has established authority in the Church based on office.
 God does call and equip women for pastoral ministry offices.

-Topics we would welcome opinions about, but would not even argue for:
+Topics about which we would welcome opinions about, but would not even argue for.

 - What songs or instruments should be used in public worship services.